divergentti/airquality/esp32/solarpanelrotator/README.md

-# Updates tot the code:
+# Updates to the code:

+I hate this editor, can not copy and paste text ...

 - 7.12.2020 Jari Hiltunen project start
 - 8.12.2020 Initial version ready before class splitting.
 Stepper shall follow the sun.